vishrutkohli/mailman3/src/mailman/rest/docs/users.rst

 ==========================

 New users can be created through the REST API.
-To do so requires the initial email address for the user, a password, and optionally the user's full name.
+To do so requires the initial email address for the user, a password, and optionally the user's display name.
 ::

     >>> transaction.abort()